-For cold water (2A) streams the standard is ≤10 mg/L and for warm water (2B) streams the standard is ≤30 mg/L. These standards apply from April through September; however, data shown here includes the entire monitoring season which goes from snowmelt (mid-March) through November 1st.
-Sample medians were below the state standard at all stations during baseflow conditions except for VR804 and VR807.
-Sample medians for the six cold water monitoring sites, as was the sample median for VR24 (warmwater), were at or above the standard during runoff monitoring (Figure 19).
-The blue dashed line represents the state standard for both 2A and 2B streams in Figure 19.
+For cold water (2A) streams the standard is ≤10 mg/L and for warm water (2B) streams the standard is ≤30 mg/L (blue dashed line).
+These standards apply from April through September; however, data shown here includes the entire monitoring season which goes from snowmelt (mid-March) through November 1st (Figure 21).
+Sample medians were below the state standard at all stations during baseflow conditions.
+At the six cold water monitoring sites, sample medians were at or above the standard during runoff monitoring.
+During snowmelt events in March and October, samples medians remained below the standard.